Search

 Amazon already uses two buildings for distribution and warehouse space off Alico Road.

-“The indicators that Lee County and the city of Fort Myers are in growth-mode are clear, when a user like this not only enters the market as they did a few years ago in the Alico Corridor, but then doubles down by delivering another large-scale facility here,” Thibaut said.
-“Our area has been on the precipice of hitting key metrics that now prove that large scale distribution/delivery infrastructure and facilities like this one are needed to keep up with changing and increasing consumer demand.”
+“The indicators that Lee County and the city of Fort Myers are in growth mode are clear when a user like this not only enters the market as they did a few years ago in the Alico Corridor, but then doubles down by delivering another large-scale facility here,” Thibaut said.
+“Our area has been on the precipice of hitting key metrics that now prove that large-scale distribution/delivery infrastructure and facilities like this one are needed to keep up with changing and increasing consumer demand.”

-The Kimley-Horn letter provides some of the details: that the warehouse will provide about 750 full- and part-time jobs starting at $16 an hour.
-The just taxable value of the land will rise from the current $10 million to about $500 million upon completion of construction, the letter said.
+The just taxable value of the land will rise from the current $10 million to about $500 million upon completion of construction, said Kimley-Horn and Associates in a June letter to Fort Myers Community Development Director Steve Belden about the project.

-The developer will pay for all sewer and water connections, the letter said, as well as a traffic signal and median cut just east of Lightard Knott Lane, about 1.2 miles east of the interstate and 1.8 miles west of the Colonial/Lee Boulevard and State Road 82 intersection.
+Amazon will pay for all sewer and water connections, the letter said, as well as a traffic signal and median cut just east of Lightard Knott Lane, about 1.2 miles east of the interstate and 1.8 miles west of the Colonial/Lee Boulevard and State Road 82 intersection.

 Three years ago, Amazon paused plans to build what would have been the largest industrial warehouse complex in city of Fort Myers and Lee County history.

-Amazon facility site in Fort MyersThen known as “Project Rainforest,” the original plans would have measured almost 1.5 million square feet and were to have had four buildings, with the largest being 650,000 square feet.
+Then known as “Project Rainforest,” the original plans would have measured almost 1.5 million square feet and were to have had four buildings, with the largest being 650,000 square feet.

 But in 2022 during post-COVID-19 supply-chain disruptions that impacted construction, Amazon scaled back some of its warehouse expansion plans, not just across Southwest Florida but across the country.